Switzerland says Swiss hostage in Mali has been killed

 “The information about the killing was obtained by the French authorities from the recently released French hostage,” the ministry said.

+French aid worker, Sophie Petronin, was released with Italians Rev. Pierluigi Maccalli and Nicola Chiacchio, and prominent Malian politician Soumaila Cisse this week, days after the Malian government released nearly 200 Islamic militants in an apparent prisoner exchange.

+The fate of at least four other foreign hostages held by JNIM and its associates wasn’t immediately known.

-The ministry said it is trying to find out more about the circumstances of the killing and the whereabouts of the remains.
+The Swiss Foreign Ministry said it was trying to find out more about the circumstances of the killing and the whereabouts of the hostage’s remains.

-Swiss media reported that the hostage was a Christian missionary from the northwestern city of Basel.
+Swiss media reported that the woman was a Christian missionary from the northwestern city of Basel.